Why Does My Furnace Emit A Burning Smell?

 Gas Leaks

 A gas leak can cause a burning smell and may also produce a hissing sound.
-If you suspect a gas leak, it is essential to turn off the furnace immediately and contact a professional for assistance.
-To ensure your safety and that of your loved ones, it may be necessary to move to a safe location until the cause of the leak has been found, contained, and repaired.
+If you suspect a gas leak, turn off the furnace immediately and contact a professional.
+If the smell is strong, leave your home and call for help from a safe location.

 Electrical Issues

 Electrical issues such as faulty wiring or a damaged circuit board can cause the furnace to overheat and produce a burning smell.
-These could lead to electrical fires if not promptly found and repaired.
-Only a trained HVAC technician should attempt to perform electrical repair on a furnace; this intricate network of components and parts can cause injury to you if you do not know how to handle wiring and mechanical parts properly.
+Electrical issues should be handled by a trained HVAC technician who knows how to work safely with the wiring and components.

 Mold And Mildew Burnoff

 If there is moisture inside your HVAC system, it can cause mold or mildew to grow.
 This can produce a burning smell when the furnace turns on.
-Mold and mildew can create noxious fumes when burned off as spores cycle through your system and create potential health issues for you and your family.
+Mold and mildew can affect air quality when burned off as spores cycle through your system.

 Blocked Chimney Or Flue

 If your chimney or flue is blocked, your furnace will not be able to vent properly, causing a buildup of combustion gases that produce a burning smell.
-Some of these gases are potentially toxic to you; get your furnace inspected as soon as possible to avoid contamination of your indoor space.
+Some of these gases can be harmful, so it’s important to get your furnace inspected promptly.

 While it may be tempting to minimize the issue of a burning smell, particularly if you’ve experienced it before, you should consider turning off your furnace and contacting a qualified HVAC technician for inspection and repair.